aaronparker/evergreen/README.md

 * [Track application updates](https://stealthpuppy.com/apptracker) to stay on top of new releases
 * Submitting manifests to `Winget` or `Chocolatey` or similar - Evergreen can return an object with a version number and download URL that can be used to construct manifests for the most recent versions

-Via `Get-EvergreenApp` each Evergreen application returns at least two properties in the object is sends to the pipeline:
+Via `Get-EvergreenApp` each Evergreen application returns at least two properties in the object sent to the pipeline:

 * `Version` - a string property that is the version number of the application.
 If you need these in a version format, cast them with `[System.Version]`
 * `URI` - a string property that is the download location for the latest version of the application.
 These will be publicly available locations that provide installers in typically Windows installer formats, e.g., `exe`, `msi`.
 Some downloads may be in other formats, such as `zip` that will need to be extracted before install